 Our partnerships span the globe with organizations in Africa, Australia, Europe, and Latin America providing trainees with diverse opportunities to develop cross-cultural and hands-on perspectives of the complexities of infectious disease issues around the world.
 Organizations that have communicated their intent to partner with IDEAS include the following:

-All of our instructional goals are complemented by independent and collaborative research focused on our three themes in infectious disease biology where future innovation will require a blending of cross-scale conceptual knowledge and novel computational approaches.
+All of our instructional goals are complemented by independent and collaborative research blending of cross-scale conceptual knowledge with novel computational approaches.

 To ensure that the outcomes of each internship experience is met, each trainee must submit a formal proposal outlining their research time line, goals, and objectives of the proposed activity.
 The proposal requires the approval of the student’s major advisors, internship mentor, and the IDEAS administration.
 Upon return, trainees file a report outlining their experiences and accomplishments and external mentors file an evaluation of the student and activity.